How much does a Subrogation Specialist in Washington,

 reports, job and employee pricing, and other powerful

-This chart describes the expected percentage of people who perform the job of Subrogation Specialist in Rocky Mount, NC that make less than that salary.
-For example 50% of the people who perform the job of Subrogation Specialist in Rocky Mount are expected to make less than the median.
+This chart describes the expected percentage of people who perform the job of Subrogation Specialist in Washington, DC that make less than that salary.
+For example 50% of the people who perform the job of Subrogation Specialist in Washington are expected to make less than the median.

 Responsible for subrogation activities including the identification and research of subrogation claims.
 Assists in the recovery of overpayments for duplicate coverage, workers' compensation, and no-fault claims.
 Identifies legal liability and pursues, negotiates, and settles subrogation collection.
 Researches paid claims, answers inquiries, and coordinates with other departments, insurance adjustors, attorneys, and members.
 Interacts with policyholders, claimants, witnesses, and underwriters to recommend and document the necessary information to close a file.
 Collects information needed to determine when an on-site investigation is necessary.
 Requires a high school diploma or its equivalent.
 Typically reports to a manager or supervisor.
-Possesses a moderate understanding of general aspects of the job.
-Works under the close direction of senior personnel in the functional area.
-May require 0-1 year of general work experience.
+Works under moderate supervision.
+Gaining or has attained full proficiency in a specific area of discipline.
+Typically requires 1-3 years of related experience, or may need 0 years of experience with additional specialized training and/or certification.
 View full job description